baden03/t-minus-countdown/README.md

 1. The magical jQuery Datepicker.

 == Changelog ==

+= 2.2.17 =
+* addressed jQuery undefined function error on some WordPress installs

+= 2.2.16 =
+* fixed TIE-Fighter style to deal with box-sizing and will now adjust width automatically
+* updated the enqueue_scripts to be called using the proper hooks
+* only load the widget admin scripts on the widget page
+* datepicker now works when widget is first dropped on a sidebar

+= 2.2.15 =
+* fixed but with omitweeks attribute

+= 2.2.14 =
+* fixed IE rotation issue in some styles

+= 2.2.13 =
+* updated jQuery UI datepicker style.
+* added Russian language
+* added Slovak language
+* added Persian language
+* added Czech language
+* added Lithuanian language
+* added Catalan language
+* added French language

 = 2.2.12 =
 * added cloud-city style which is a clone of vintage that came with vintage wedding theme: http://wordpress.org/support/topic/cannot-see-boxes